Hair UV and Material setup

 Default Hair Material

-It is using single texture with:
+This default material is using single texture with:

-• RGB channels for depth pass
+• RGB channels holding depth pass

 • alpha channel for opacity